 Tickets and Tips

-Don’t forget that I have a promo code for $6 off San Diego Zoo tickets that is the lowest price I’ve seen online.
+Don’t forget that I have exclusive pricing on San Diego Zoo tickets that is the lowest price I’ve seen online.

-The San Diego Zoo and San Diego Zoo Safari Park are both OPEN and operating at reduced capacities.
-Some high-touch exhibits like children’s play areas are closed, as are the ride-like attractions.
+The San Diego Zoo and San Diego Zoo Safari Park are both OPEN.
+Some offerings are modified.
 Masks are required for ages 2 and older, but you can read more about what to expect.

 You also can refer to my favorite San Diego Zoo tips for maximizing your day in detail, though I have woven some key points into mentions of the animals and attractions below.